 Internal decorations

 Repair category 1

-Notes The decoration is adequate.
+Notes No significant defects.

 Cellars

 Repair category -

-Notes N/a.
+Notes None.

-Electricity

-Repair category 1

-Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
+Electricity Repair category 2 Notes The electrical switchgear is dated.
+It is good practice to have the system checked and upgraded in accordance with current standards and codes of practice by a qualified electrician.
+The electricity meter cabinet is cracked and has been patch repaired.
+It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

-Gas Repair category 1 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
+Gas Repair category 2 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
 Current good practice states that gas pipes and meters should be positioned in areas with good accessibility and should be spaced at least 150mm (6 inches) from electricity meters, switchboards, electric cables, sockets, telecommunication cables, consumer units and/or any other conductors.
+The gas meter cabinet is cracked and has been patch repaird.

 Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes No significant visible defects.
+Notes The ground floor level toilet fittings are affected by wear and tear.